when-of-python/catalogue/README.md

 * Search for a particular feature using the search bar in the top left of this page.

-Lean Python organises Python's features into three broad
+The When of Python organises Python's features into three broad
 categories:

 ## <a class="status common">Common Python</a>